awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 + A test action that configures and runs automated tests
 + An invoke action that runs functions

-When you create a custom action, you must also create a job worker that will poll AWS CodePipeline for job requests for this custom action, execute the job, and return the status result to AWS CodePipeline\.
-This job worker can be located on any computer or resource as long as it has access to the public endpoint for AWS CodePipeline\.
+When you create a custom action, you must also create a job worker that will poll CodePipeline for job requests for this custom action, execute the job, and return the status result to CodePipeline\.
+This job worker can be located on any computer or resource as long as it has access to the public endpoint for CodePipeline\.
 To easily manage access and security, consider hosting your job worker on an Amazon EC2 instance\.

 The following diagram shows a high\-level view of a pipeline that includes a custom build action: